alexharri/beygla/README.md

 </tr>
 </table>

-This forces an Icelandic content writer to degrade the user experience by either:
+This forces an Icelandic content writer to degrade the user experience by either

  * using language that is not as natural, or
  * reducing specificity by omitting the name entirely.